Spin1234/TCS_NQT_2026_Coding_Questions_Answers/README.md

 Examples:

-Input: s1 = "geeks" s2 = "kseeg"
+Input: s1 = "geeks" s2 = "kseeg" \n
-Output: true
+Output: true \n
 Explanation: Both the string have same characters with same frequency.
-So, they are anagrams.
+So, they are anagrams. \n
-Input: s1 = "allergy", s2 = "allergyy"
+Input: s1 = "allergy", s2 = "allergyy" \n
 Output: false
 Explanation: Although the characters are mostly the same, s2 contains an extra 'y' character.
 Since the frequency of characters differs, the strings are not anagrams.
 Input: s1 = "listen", s2 = "lists"